gabriel-lucas/wikipedia-3d-viewer/README.md

 ## Key Features

-### Modern Format Support
+### Format Support
-- **GLTF / GLB Support**: Native support for the industry-standard "JPEG of 3D", allowing for textures, PBR materials, and complex animations.
+- **GLB / GLTF Support**: Support for the industry-standard "JPEG of 3D", allowing for textures, PBR materials and animations.
+GLTF is in early support.
-- **Legacy STL Compatibility**: Solid support for STL files with custom lighting to ensure legacy models look better than ever.
+- **Legacy STL Compatibility**: Support for STL files with custom lighting.
-- **Optimized Performance**: High-performance loading using **KTX2** for compressed textures and **Meshopt** for geometry decrusting.
+- **Optimized Performance**: **KTX2** support for compressed textures and **Meshopt** for geometry decrusting.

 ### Advanced Interactivity
-- **Smooth Navigation**: Orbit controls with elegant damping and easing for a premium feel.
+- **Navigation**: Orbit controls with damping and easing.
 - **Precision Focus**: Double-click or tap on any part of a model to smoothly zoom into that area (Click-to-Focus).
-- **Smart Shortcuts**: Press `Space` to instantly reset the camera to the optimal framing.
+- **Smart Shortcuts**: Press `Space` to reset the camera to the optimal framing.
-- **Panning Controls**: Use `Shift + Left Click` or `Middle/Right Click` for intuitive panning.
+- **Panning Controls**: Use `Shift + Left Click` or `Middle/Right Click` for panning.

 ### Animation Toolbar
-A comprehensive control suite for animated models:
+A control bar for animated models:
-- **Play/Pause & Seek**: Interactive progress bar for precise control over animation timing.
+- **Play/Pause & Seek**: Interactive progress bar for control over animation timing.
-- **Speed Control**: Adjust playback from 0.1x up to 4x to inspect details or fast-forward.
+- **Speed Control**: Adjust playback from 0.1x up to 2x.
-- **Track Selection**: Easily switch between multiple animation clips contained within a single file.
+- **Track Selection**: Switch between multiple animation clips contained within a file.
 - **Loop Modes**: Support for "Repeat Single", "Repeat All", or "Play Once" modes.

 ### Professional UI & Workflow
-- **Intelligent Toolbars**: Controls gracefully fade out when the user is inactive to provide an unobstructed view.
+- **Intelligent Toolbars**: Controls fade out when the user is inactive to provide an unobstructed view.
-- **Settings Panel**: Instantly toggle HD textures, enter full-screen mode, or reset the camera.
+- **Settings Panel**: Toggle HD textures, enter full-screen mode, or reset the camera.
-- **Enhanced Uploads**: Integrated patent permission selector for 3D file uploads on the Special:Upload page.
+- **Enhanced Uploads**: Patent permission selector for 3D file uploads on the Special:Upload page.
 - **Environmental Lighting**: Uses PMREM environment maps for realistic reflections and PBR material accuracy.

 ---